UA Global Summit 2015

-As part of the UA Global Summit, we host The Colloquium, designed to help the winners and highly commended students realize their individual potential and their collective potential as a group to tackle some of the world’s biggest issues.
+As part of the UA Global Summit, we host The Colloquium, designed to help the Winners and Highly Commended Entrants realise their individual potential and their collective potential as a group to tackle some of the world’s biggest issues.
 The Colloquium encourages a culture of inter-disciplinary co-operation among our winners, as well as a sense of responsible leadership – to empower them to believe that they can and will be at the forefront of their respective fields in years to come.
 Last year’s speakers included a film-producer-turned-educator, a choreographer, an entrepreneur, a scientist and a political lawyer.
-See the full list of 2014 Speakers here.
+See the full list of 2015 Speakers here.

 It was obvious that a lot of careful thought and planning had gone into each minute of the day, and the team managed to put together a truly fantastic programme of talks, discussions, and activities.”
 (Winner, 2013)